unique locations in Italy

 03. The Sassi of Matera

-A few decades ago Matera was widely viewed as “The shame of Italy”, but things took a turn of 180 degrees when its Sassi (cave dwellings carved into the river canyon) were renovated and the city has simply been reborn from its ashes.
+A few decades ago Matera was widely viewed as “The shame of Italy”, but things took a turn of 180 degrees when its Sassi (cave dwellings carved into the river canyon) were renovated and the city has simply been reborn from its ashes since then.

-Located in the Basilicata region of southern Italy, Matera has a long and rich history, with evidence of human habitation dating back to the Paleolithic.
+Located in the Basilicata region of southern Italy, Matera has a long history with evidence of human habitation dating back to the Paleolithic.
+Nowadays, however, it’s rapidly gaining fame as a tourist spot, drawing people from all over to visit its Sassi.

-TIP: You can base yourself in Bari and take day trips to Alberobello, Matera or Polignano a Mar.
+PRO TIP: You can base yourself in Bari and take day trips by train to Alberobello, Matera or Polignano a Mar.

 04. The Sinking Castle of Sirmione

-You can visit it for 6 euros, allowing you to admire the charming town of Sirmione, its peninsula and lake Garda itself from its towers.
+You can visit it for 6 euros which will allow you to admire its water fortifications, the peninsula on which Sirmione is located and Lake Garda itself from its towers.

-You can also do a boat tour to see it from the water, but honestly having a drone will help you take the most amazing photos of the castle in all its beauty.
+You can also do a boat tour to see it from the water, but honestly having a drone will help you take the most amazing photos of the castle in all its uniqueness.

 Make sure you read my post on how to get to Sirmione before your visit, since from personal experience, things are not that straightforward in the area.